Margaret Ravoir: Early and personal life

 Ravoir was born in Philadelphia in 1907, to Philadelphia police officer George Ravoir.
 She was described as a husky blue-eyed curly blonde with bobbed hair.

-Ravoir met Canadian-born distance swimmer and winner of the 1927 Wriggley swim from Catalina to Los Angeles, George Young, while they were both training for a Canadian National Exhibition swim in Lake Ontario in 1930.
+Ravoir met Canadian-born distance swimmer and winner of the 1927 Wrigley swim from Catalina to Los Angeles, George Young, while they were both training for a Canadian National Exhibition swim in Lake Ontario in 1930.
 The two married in Philadelphia on November 22, 1932.
 The marriage sparked additional publicity for the couple, and was covered by the New York Times.
 She remained married to George at least through 1940, and they had one son, George R. Young.

 He died in 1972, by which time they were divorced.

 Athletic career

 Ravoir had several short distance wins in women's competition in her youth including winning a 100-yard freestyle event in 1922, but she also had versatility and had placed third in New Jersey's annual Riverton three mile marathon swim as only a sixteen year old in August 1922.

-In another victory in January 1923, she won the 500-yard, Middle Atlantic District free style championship at the Ambassador Swimming Club in 7:44.
+In another victory in January 1923, she won the 500-yard, Middle Atlantic District freestyle championship at the Ambassador Swimming Club in 7:44.

 Showing all-round versatility in her swimming, she won a 300-yard medley swim of back, breast, and freestyle swimming at the National Junior 300-yard medley at the Aquatic Carnival of the Ambassador Swimming Club in 5:33 in Atlantic City on the evening of April 5, 1924.